 6. All servings must follow based on the order from the Beverage Menu Card.

-7. In Elimination rounds, competitors are required to serve 15 beverages to the judges during a period of 10 minutes.
+7. In the elimination rounds, competitors are required to serve 15 beverages to the judges during a period of 10 minutes.

-9. The best signature drinks will be awarded with 2 additional points in Quarter, Semi & Finals.
-Each team will be given 5 minutes preparation time before competition starts and 5 minutes clean-up time after competition ends.
-(TBA) depends on sponsors.
+9. The best signature drinks will be awarded with 2 additional points in the Quarter, Semi, and Finals.
+Each team will be given 5 minutes preparation time before the competition starts and 5 minutes clean-up time after competition ends.

-10. First Beverage Menu Card order must be completed before proceeding to prepare the second Beverage Menu Card order, otherwise they will be disqualified.
+10. The First Beverage Menu Card order must be completed before proceeding to prepare the Second Beverage Menu Card order.
+Otherwise, they will be disqualified.

 11. Competitors are not allowed to move the cups once beverages are served on the Judges’ table.